Here are some links you will find useful if you’re searching for information about religious instruction in NZ Primary Schools.

 Ministry of Education Legal Team statement that RI classes are a form of direct discrimination

 This 2001 document was released under the Official Information Act in 2016.
 It took 2 years to get it in an un-redacted (not blacked out) format.
 At the bottom of page 3, the MOE legal team state that RI classes are discriminatory.
-The Minister for Education at the time was Michael Cullen.
-He ignored the issue and signed it off as requiring no change.
+The Minister for Education at the time was Michael Cullen, who signed it off as requiring no change.

 Evangelization of Children